Why Do We Dance (Too) Cautiously, Sometimes?

 It is, therefore, not surprising, that when people finally find the time or courage, or both to (re)join ballet classes as adults, they can be at first very self-conscious, without trust in their body's abilities, and may find it extremely difficult to remember even basic the steps.
 At the same time, something deep inside reawakens that brings them back to more classes, and I, as an adult ballet teacher, can only admire the bravery it takes for some.

 Beginner ballet students seem happiest during the barre work, a bit less confident in the centre work, and sometimes at a total loss when it comes to turning.
-Pirouettes and travelling turns can be the most fun part in ballet class (and on stage) but also the scariest, especially when we 'think' rather than 'feel' what the body is supposed to do.
+Pirouettes and travelling turns can be the most fun part of ballet class (and on stage) but also the scariest, especially when we 'think' rather than 'feel' what the body is supposed to do.

 As said earlier, children learn through their bodies whilst adults learn new material with their heads.
 Grown-Ups need to intellectually understand and remember the various pieces of a movement and talk themselves through its sequence.
 This process is quite lengthy and requires more time to react and correct if things do not go according to plan.